philippmayrth/Rocket.Chat.Docs/4. User Guides/Voice and Video Calls/README.md

 A modern machine with camera and mic.
 Expensive old Windows machines are not so good, and tricky to configure.
 Cheap new Chromebooks (less than US$200) work perfectly.
 Macs work out of the box.

+Note: Macs support WebRTC in Safari starting with macOS High Sierra.
+Before that will be released a plugin for Safari will be required.
+Alternativeley you can use a [browser that already supports WebRTC.](https://webrtc.org)

 The latest version of Chrome or Firefox.
 Safari and Edge may work soon in the future - but FaceTime (owned by Apple) and Skype (owned by Microsoft) may be business reasons why things are delayed.

 Newer Android mobile phones and tablets (some less than US$50) will also work.